Functional-Brain-Mapping-Laboratory/Rois_utility/README.md

 First, the toolbox trains a KNN classifier using the MRI's voxels' positions and labels (excluding the unknown label [voxel data =0]).
 Then it affect a label to each sources ( vote among the 5 closest voxels).
 Finally, sources which don't have at least 5 voxels data in a 5 voxels radius around them are rejected.
 Results are saved as a .rois file for further analysis.
-A Nifti file containing the solution points is also create for quality check.
-(It can be open in software such as freeview along with the lookUp table and other MRIs files.)
+A spi file containing the center of mass of each rois is also saved, as well as a Nifti file containing the solution points.
+(It can be open in software such as freeview along with the lookUp table and other MRIs files for quality check.)

 # Installation